Guides & Advice

-Maintaining child arrangements and adhering to court orders in the face of Covid-19
+Maintaining child arrangements and adhering to court orders in the face of COVID-19

-Will the coronavirus lock down mean I can’t see my child?
+Will the coronavirus lockdown mean I can’t see my child?

 We are all finding ourselves in unprecedented circumstances, in every aspect of our lives.
-When you are in the middle of relationship breakdown, it is difficult enough to navigate those unchartered waters, without the added complication of a global pandemic.
+When you are in the middle of a relationship breakdown, it is difficult enough to navigate those unchartered waters, without the added complication of a global pandemic.

 What do I do if my child spends half their time with me and have with my ex-partner?

 It must be said that a huge amount of common sense, pragmatism and goodwill needs to be applied.
 If there is a court order in place, then each party must endeavour to adhere to this as far as is reasonably practicable.
-In our previous lives, it might have been that issues arose about late returns of children, last minute changes without good reason, return of children’s belongings etc. However, these testing times should remind us that maintaining relationships and a routine is key to surviving these next few months.
+In our previous lives, it might have been that issues arose about late returns of children, last minute changes without good reason, return of the children’s belongings etc. However, these testing times should remind us that maintaining relationships and a routine is key to surviving these next few months.